 2. End Events

 A sub process must have at least one End Event.
 If more than 1 end events are specified, the sub Process waits for all active subflows to complete before returning to its parent process.
-(It may have additional non-standard end events, such as error end events, etc.).
+This acts like an implicit parallel merging gateway.
+(A Sub Process may also have additional non-standard end events, such as error end events, etc.).

-3. All Sub Processes are currently Embedded Sub Processes and Operate in a Single Lane.
+3. Sub Processes are Embedded Sub Processes and Operate in a Single Lane.